 SUIT: Device firmware update on the nRF54H20 SoC

-The sample demonstrates how to update and boot the nRF54H20 System-on-Chip (SoC) using the Software Update for Internet of Things (SUIT) procedure on the application and radio cores of the SoC.
+The sample demonstrates how to update and boot the nRF54H20 System-on-Chip (SoC) using the Software Update for Internet of Things (SUIT) procedure on the application, radio, and Nordic-controlled cores of the SoC.
 The update on the nRF54H20 SoC can be done over Bluetooth® Low Energy or UART.

 Requirements